mth229/mth229.github.io/index.md

 ```

 This is a collection of notes for exploring calculus concepts
-with the `Julia` programming language, as is done with MTH229 at the College of Staten Island.
+with the `Julia` programming language, as is done with MTH 229 at the College of Staten Island.

 These  notes are broken into different sections, where most all sections